Boras: MLB cancer of trading veterans helped Braves win

 – Shortstop Corey Seager is ”like a rock,” Boras said. ”Of course, his parents knew this.
 That’s why they named him Corey.”

-— On the Mets, whose search for a general manager has dragged on: “Well, there are 29 teams that have their big carts out there, and they’re filling them up now.
-Now, probably when you look at the old adage, ‘What’s upsetting the big apple cart?’
+– On the Mets, whose search for a general manager has dragged on: ”Well, there are 29 teams that have their big carts out there, and they’re filling them up now.
+Now, probably when you look at the old adage, `What’s upsetting the big apple cart?’
 And it might be that it’s rather unattended at the moment.
 I’m sure that will be there, and we know that in our shopping malls, we’re very welcoming of the big apple cart.”
+Said Alderson: ”So he’s changed the supermarket metaphor to something vehicular, I guess, and I’m not really prepared to respond.
+I had a great answer for the supermarket question, but I’ll keep it to myself.”

+Asked if New York was a stable organization, Alderson said: ”I think we’re working toward a stable enviornment.”

 – Boras endorsed Commissioner Rob Manfred’s proposal to expand the postseason from 10 teams to 14. ”The econonics would say there’s more TV revenues for more playoffs.
 The question is, where do those revenues go and how are they used?”